CalumD/java-common-utils/README.md

 You can collect the values of your returned Argument after parsing with `anIntegerArgument.getArgumentResult();` which will return you the type-safe parsed version of your result.
 In this case it is an `Integer`.

+### Base Enhancements
+This is for all instances of base java, where I see opportunity for enhanced functionality or use.

+An example of this is the FunctionPotentialException class, which allows users to implement lambdas which may throw checked exceptions, so long as it is wrapped by a method calling down to the "apply" method.

 ### Files
 Who hasn't written their own comfort lib for parsing files yet?